Skip to main content

 Time series

-TimeSeries can be found in the module's timeseries/ directory.
+Resource directory: timeseries/ API documentation: Time-series TimeSeries can be found in the module’s timeseries/ directory.
 You can define the metadata of one or more time series in a single or multiple YAML file(s).
-All YAML files that does not have the DatapointSubscription suffix are considered time series configurations.
+The filename must end with TimeSeries, for example, my_timeseries.TimeSeries.yaml.

 Typically, you create time series when ingesting data into CDF by configuring the data pipelines with the corresponding data sets, databases, groups, and so on.